and one of his pistols

 Here is a "Rotate & Zoom" image of Jurek Rifle No.18 (B)

 We have been afforded the opportunity to photograph one of Dr. Jurek's free pistols.
 We show this single-shot .22 rimfire model as a matter of interest.
-Jurek mad in excess of three hundred pistols, mainly single-shot, but including various centre-fire calibres such as .38" also used in free-pistol competition.
+Jurek made in excess of three hundred pistols, mainly single-shot, but including various centre-fire calibres such as .38" also used in free-pistol competition; not to mention a few revolvers with exchangeable calibre barrels.

 Below is a trial "Rotate & Zoom" image of the pistol.